sergiofgonzalez/java-oo-patterns-and-principles/01-strategy/003-simuduck-v2/README.md

-# 002-simuduck-v1
+# 003-simuduck-v2
-> Second take at SimUDuck Domain Model using interfaces
+> Improving the design applying the Strategy interface

 ## Application Requirements
 SimUDuck is an application that models Ducks for a simulator.
 This application is expected to feature different types of Ducks, so some features should be added to foster **reusability** and prevent **code duplication**.